XaiverYuan/PatchBackdoor/README.md

 * The code is stored in PatchApply.py
 * Then we are going to explain every single function in PatchApply.py
 ##### PatchOnlyProtocol
-* This function basically resize *pic* with given *resize* and put it into right bottom, and cover it on the patch.
+* This function basically resize *pic* with specified *resize* parameter and places it in the bottom right corner, covering the corresponding area on the *patch*.
-In another word, the right bottom part of the patch is useless.
+* In other words, the bottom right part of the patch is useless.
+* For example, if *pic* is !(pic.png ''aa'')

 # This is not finished yet, will be mostly finished before 2023/8/8!